CSCI305/csci305-ml-lab/README.md

 Total Assignment Points: 100, Total Grade Points: 7.5

 The rubric for this assignment is as follows:
-* 5 points each for questions 1 - 16
+* 5 points each for questions 1 - 15, Total 75 points
-  - Questions 1, 6, 8, 10, and 11 will be graded all or nothing
+  - Questions 1, 5, 7, 9, and 10 will be graded all or nothing
-  - Questions 11 - 16, will be given full credit for reasonable answers
+  - Questions 11 - 15, will be given full credit for reasonable answers
   - The remaining questions will be graded with partial credit
-* 10 points for working code, with no errors: All or nothing
+* 15 points for working code, with no errors: All or nothing
 * 10 points for documented code
   - 2 points per function: `isMember`, `list2Set`, `union`, and `intersect` commented with a good description of what the function does
   - 2 points for header